[Forgot Password]

 Filter

-Mozilla Firefox 102.0, Mozilla Firefox ESR 91.11, Mozilla Thunderbird 91.11 and Mozilla Thunderbird 102 : Navigations between XML documents may have led to a use-after-free and potentially exploitable crash.
+Mozilla Firefox 102.0, Mozilla Firefox ESR 91.11, Mozilla Thunderbird 91.11 and Mozilla Thunderbird 102 : In the nsTArray_Impl::ReplaceElementsAt() function, an integer overflow could have occurred when the number of elements to replace was too large for the container.

 © SecPod Technologies